If you are looking for a beginner calisthenics workout, then you are in the right place.

 The rest comes with time and experience.

-A good workout routine is split into several sections as follows:
+We believe that a good workout routine is split into four sections as follows:

 We do not advise you to skip any of them.

 If you are under a time constraint you can do the skill work and flexibility on your rest days.